eficode-academy/oidc-oauth2-katas/authorizing-proxy.md

 Tokens](using-tokens.md) exercise.

 <details>
-<summary>:bulb: Implementing full logout</summary>
+<summary>:mag: Implementing full logout</summary>
-It is possible to logout from both OAuth2 proxy and KeyCloak by appending a redirection URL to the `/auth2/sign_out` URL.
+> It is possible to logout from both OAuth2 proxy and KeyCloak by appending a redirection URL to the `/auth2/sign_out` URL.
 See https://oauth2-proxy.github.io/oauth2-proxy/docs/features/endpoints/#sign-out.
 </details>

 ### Clean up